AndroidIDEOfficial/AndroidIDE/CONTRIBUTING.md

 ## Requirements

 - Android Studio.
-- JDK 11 (prefer the one bundled with Android Studio).
-Newer versions are not recommended.
+- JDK 17 (prefer the one bundled with Android Studio).

+> NOTE:
+>
+> At the time of this writing, the stable version of Android Studio (Electric Eel) is bundled with JDK 11.
+Only Android Studio Flamingo and newer are bundled with JDK 17.

 ## Build the project